imroc/req/README.md

 ## <a name="Features">Features</a>

 * Simple and chainable methods for both client-level and request-level settings, and the request-level setting takes precedence if both are set.
-* Powerful and convenient debug utilites, including debug logs, performance traces, dump complete request and response content, and even provide global wrapper methods to test with minimal code (see [Debugging](#Debugging).
+* Powerful and convenient debug utilites, including debug logs, performance traces, dump complete request and response content, and even provide global wrapper methods to test with minimal code (see [Debugging - Log/Trace/Dump](#Debugging).
+* Easy making HTTP test with code instead of tools like curl or postman, `req` provide global wrapper methods and `MustXXX` to test API with minimal code (see [Quick HTTP Test](#Test)).
 * Detect the charset of response body and decode it to utf-8 automatically to avoid garbled characters by default (see [Auto-Decode](#AutoDecode)).
 * Automatic marshal and unmarshal for JSON and XML content type and fully customizable.
 * Works fine both with `HTTP/2` and `HTTP/1.1`, `HTTP/2` is preferred by default if server support.